Exxon Mobil wins three exploration blocks offshore Argentina

 ExxonMobil will have a 70 percent stake, while Qatar Petroleum’s affiliate will hold the rest.

+The Argentine government issued a statement on Tuesday saying it received offers for the exploration of three offshore oil and gas basins from 13 companies for a total of $995 million.
+The country’s energy secretariat was expected to confirm which companies were awarded which areas next month.

-Qatar Petroleum had signed an agreement with Exxon Mobil in June to buy a 30 percent stake in two of Exxon’s affiliates in Argentina, giving Qatar’s state-owned entity access to oil and gas shale assets in the Latin American country.
+Qatar Petroleum signed an agreement with Exxon Mobil in June to buy a 30 percent stake in two of Exxon’s affiliates in Argentina, giving Qatar’s state-owned entity access to oil and gas shale assets in the Latin American country.

-Exxon has been investing heavily in its U.S. shale operations and in Guyana, though its development in Argentina has been slow due to several reasons, including the geographic remoteness of the country from U.S. shale operations as well as government control on natural gas price.
+Exxon has been investing heavily in its U.S. shale operations and in Guyana.
+Its development in Argentina has been slow due to several reasons, including the geographic remoteness of the country from U.S. shale operations as well as government controls on natural gas prices.

-The U.S. oil company also invested in Brazil’s prolific offshore oilfields throughout 2018, clinching numerous blocks in partnership with other oil companies.
-Exxon and Qatar Petroleum International landed the Brazil’s Tita area, locking in key real estate in the prized Santos basin.
+The U.S. oil company also invested in Brazil’s prolific offshore oilfields throughout 2018, clinching numerous blocks in partnership with other companies.
+Exxon and Qatar Petroleum International landed Brazil’s Tita area, locking in key real estate in the prized Santos basin.

-The two companies have also partnered in three of Exxon’s offshore exploration blocks in Mozambique’s Angoche and Zambezi basins.
+The two companies have also partnered on three of Exxon’s offshore exploration blocks in Mozambique’s Angoche and Zambezi basins.

-Reporting by Shanti S Nair in Bengaluru; Editing by James Emmanuel
+Reporting by Shanti S Nair in Bengaluru, additional reporting by Eliana Raszewski in Buenos Aires; Editing by James Emmanuel and Dan Grebler